isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 ### Description
 The value to display for cells whose value is null or the empty string after applying [formatting](ListGrid_2.md#method-listgridformatcellvalue) and valueMap (if any).

 This is the grid-wide attribute.
-You may also set the [ListGridField.emptyCellValue](ListGridField.md#attr-listgridfieldemptycellvalue) on a per-field basis.
+You may also set the emptyCellValue on a per-field basis.

 ### Groups